An interview with Dr. Brooke Nichols

 Dr. Nichols brings a perfect mix of skills to this project.
 In addition to her epidemiology background, she has spent much of her career focused on mathematical modeling of HIV transmission.
 She’s also a dedicated runner who has completed the famous Comrades ultra.
 In 2020, those experiences came together when she was asked to help the Boston Athletic Association and other organizations with the science behind racing safely.

-Dr. Nichols sat down with me for an interview on COVID-19, running, and her expectations for our industry and getting back to normal.
-If you missed our conversation, here is a condensed version.
-You can also watch the video if you’d like to hear the interview in its entirety.
+Dr. Nichols recently sat down with Running USA for an interview on COVID-19, running, and her expectations for our industry and getting back to normal.

 If you haven’t had a chance to read the white paper, find it here by clicking through to a downloadable version.
 Many events have told us that they are taking this white paper with them as part of their permitting negotiations with city and county officials in advance of summer and fall events.
 Thanks to the Bank of America Chicago Marathon, Chicago Event Management, Brooks Sports and P3R for their sponsorship, which made this project possible.